Vicia is a celebration of what goes on above and below the soil.

 You’ll discover vegetables prepared with as much love and attention to detail as our proteins.
 You’ll find them as the star of the show, cooked in animal fats, garnished with protein, or a supporting player to a sustainably raised piece of meat.
 You may even see them in your dessert.

-Encouraged by Barber to see the world before taking the reigns, he spent time in some of the top kitchens in Sweden and Spain, including Faviken and Quique Dacosta.
-There, he was inspired by how they utilized nature through foraging, and appreciated how vegetables were treated with the same attention as the choicest proteins.
-That education only continued during his time at BHSB, and his passion for harvesting food with his cooks, working closely with plant breeders and farmers on developing improved flavor in crops, and creating a cuisine that supports the entire farm and landscape around him, is forever intertwined for him with what occurs inside the kitchen.
+Encouraged by Barber to see the world before taking the reins at BHSB, Gallina spent time in some of the top kitchens in Sweden and Spain, including Faviken and Quique Dacosta.
+There, he found inspiration in the use of nature and foraging for ingredients, and developed an appreciation for the way that vegetables were treated with the same attention as the choicest proteins.
+That education only continued during his time at BHSB, and his passion for harvesting food with his cooks, working closely with plant breeders and farmers on developing improved flavor in crops, and creating a cuisine that supports the surrounding farms and landscape, is, for Gallina, forever intertwined with what occurs inside the kitchen.

-Tara is enthusiastically invested in changing the way we think about food, and has found that getting to know the farmers, breeders, and fishermen helped her become a captivating storyteller.
-As she continues to develop relationships with her new St. Louis community, those stories are growing and shaping the service experience at Vicia.
+As General Manager at Vicia, Tara Gallina is enthusiastically invested in changing the way we think about food.
+She’s found that getting to know farmers, breeders, and fishermen has helped her become a captivating storyteller, and as she continues to develop relationships with those in the St. Louis community and greater Midwest region, the stories she hears and shares are growing and shaping the service experience at Vicia.

 Alec Schingel was proudly born and raised in the Midwest, in Urbana, IL.
 After graduating from SIU Carbondale in 2005, he fell hard down the rabbit hole of kitchens and cooking.
 He moved to St. Louis and attended L’Ecole Culinaire and spent three years in various restaurants at the Chase Park Plaza.
 He then spent two years training under chef Gerard Craft at Niche.
 In 2013, he decided to travel and learn in new kitchens, spending time in Charleston, SC, In de Wulf in Belgium, and finally at Blue HIll at Stone Barns where he met and worked with Michael and Tara.
 Alec is excited to be reunited with the dynamic St. Louis community and to continue working with the Gallina’s, where he is continuing to grow his passion for bread baking and great wine.